-Crochet puff stitches are one of the easiest way to add some fantastic texture to your crochet fabric.
-These smooth stitches use a technique similar to working half trebles, so it will help to know how to make a half treble crochet stitch before trying puff stitches.
-The crochet puff stitch stitch basically packs several stitches into the width of one stitch, which tends to raise up away from the fabric and look similar on the front and back of the fabric
+Crochet puff stitch is one of our favourite stitches for adding some fantastic texture to your crochet fabric.
+Puff stitch crochet uses a technique similar to working half trebles, so it will help to know how to make a half treble crochet stitch before trying puff stitches.
+The crochet puff stitch basically packs several stitches into the width of one stitch, which tends to raise up away from the fabric and look similar on the front and back of the fabric

-Don’t forget if you’re not familiar with any of the terminology used in this tutorial, you can always check our our guide to abbreviations and conversions.
+Don’t forget if you’re not familiar with any of the terminology used in this puff stitch crochet tutorial, you can always check our our guide to abbreviations and conversions.

 You Will Need